 - Abnormal vaginal discharge that is watery or blood-tinged

-How is Uterine Cancer Diagnosed
+How is Uterine Cancer Diagnosed?

 If there are abnormal findings, the doctor may perform endometrial sampling/biopsy, wherein a thin device is inserted into the uterine cavity and a uterine lining sample is aspirated for analysis.

 Another procedure that may be performed is dilation and curettage (D&C).
-D&C is done in cases of patient intolerance to exam, cervical stenosis, and recurrent bleeding after a negative biopsy.
-A day surgical procedure requiring hospital admission and the use of general anaesthesia, it involves dilating the cervix to allow for the insertion of a curette which will be used to scrape the uterine lining for tissue samples.
+D&C is done in cases of patient intolerance to examination, cervical stenosis, and recurrent bleeding after a negative biopsy.
+A day surgical procedure requiring hospital admission and the use of general anaesthesia, D&C involves dilating the cervix to allow for the insertion of a curette which will be used to scrape the uterine lining for tissue samples.